[?] Subscribe To This Site

 • Normal and Normal

-What do these combinations "look" like in real rabbits?dwarf rabbits - 3 inch peanut
+What do these combinations look like in real rabbits?

 Peanuts are excessively tiny.
 The little guy pictured here managed to live 2 weeks, which is actually quite rare, and died the day after this picture was taken.
 (Pictures used by permission of Roseline Bunnies)

-If you’re breeding any of the dwarf breeds, now you know why those tiny kits in your nestbox died.
+If you’re breeding any of the dwarf breeds, now you know why those ultra-tiny kits in your nestbox died.
 Breeders of the dwarf breeds deal with peanuts as a regular part of breeding.

 If the true dwarf is a Netherland Dwarf rabbit, it is round, short, and compact.
 The ears are short, and the feet are correct.

-The true dwarf Holland Lop is tiny but massive, with all the correct proportions.
-And the other breeds carrying the dwarf gene are correct for their standards.
+The true dwarf Holland Lop is tiny but massive, with correct proportions for its standard of perfection.
+The same is true for other breeds that carry the dwarf gene.

 Because the Netherland Dwarf rabbit is little to start with, the false dwarf is just a little bigger than normal.
 His ears will be a tad longer than normal, his body will be longer and gangly, and the feet will be longer.
 In fact, the Netherland Dwarf rabbit and Holland Lop breeders have a term for their false-dwarfs - "big uglies."